brkmnd/mbol/README.md

 # mbol
-This is the working dir of the language MBOL (Mr Birkmand's Operator Language)
+This is the working dir of the language MBOL (Mr Birkmand's Operator Language).
+Further description will come at some point.